JavierMarro/The-NC-News-BackEnd/README.md

 For dependencies that need to be installed please check the package.json dependencies section.

+Endpoint articles has been tested to check that articles can be correctly selected by Id.
+Endpoint has also be tested against a range of possible errors.

 ---

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)